PrithvirajLH/learnify/README.md

 StripeCustomer: Stores Stripe customer IDs for payment integration.
 Refer to prisma/schema.prisma for detailed fields and relationships.

+# Teacher Mode Access

+To create, modify, and delete courses, you can use the following credentials to access teacher mode:

+Email: abc@gmail.com
+Password: Learnify@1241

 # Deployment
 This project is deployed using Vercel, ensuring high availability, scalability, and efficient performance.
 You can access the live version of the website using the following URL: